openvinotoolkit/openvino/docs/MO_DG/prepare_model/Getting_performance_numbers.md

 # Getting Performance Numbers {#openvino_docs_MO_DG_Getting_Performance_Numbers}

-When evaluating performance of model with the OpenVINO Runtime, it is required to measure the proper set of operations.
+When evaluating performance of a model with the OpenVINO Runtime, it is required to measure the proper set of operations.
 To do so, consider the tips below:

 - Avoid including one-time costs like model loading.